Saimun-jd/Nodescape-Lamine_Jamal/replit.md

 ### Data Persistence
 1. Graph sessions can be saved to the backend via REST API
-2. In-memory storage for development (configured for PostgreSQL)
+2. PostgreSQL database with proper schema and relations
 3. JSON serialization of graph data for storage
+4. User management system for future authentication

 ## External Dependencies